hegeduspf/nhl-data-pull/README.md

 ###### SEASON ######
 Used to set the current NHL season when running the program.
 Should be in the following format: '20192020'.
 ###### LOGDIR ######
 Directory path where the logs are stored when the program is run.
-Default setting is '{HOME}/logs', but can/should be changed to whatever location is best suited to the user.
+Default setting is '/home/exampleuser/logs'.
+This should be changed to whatever location is best suited to the user running the program.
+However, if it is not changed, then the function used to open the logs defaults to creating and using a 'logs' directory in the user's home directory.

 #### DATABASE ####
 Contains the settings needed by the Psycopg2 Connector to establish a connection to the database in the program.
 All settings have default values set in nhl-data-pull/config/nhl_data.ini, so user must update this section accordingly if database parameters are not setup to match.